 12. Why do I need a building permit?

-Grand and Summit counties require that MPEI ask to have a copy of the building permit or a verbal/written “ok” from the County Building Department.
-MPEI can build a primary line extension, with no meters attached, (such as a subdivision) without a building permit.
+Counties/towns require that MPE ask to have a copy of the building permit.
+MPE can build a primary line extension, with no meters attached, (such as a subdivision) without a building permit.
 If meters are involved, a building permit or verbal/written “ok” is required.

 13. When will the work be completed?

 We will mail you a contract after all staking requirements are met.
-Upon receipt of the signed contract, payment of all required fees, and a copy of the building permit or a verbal “ok” from the County Building Department, the MPEI Engineering Department will release the project to the Operations Department.
-You will be able to pick up the required equipment, e.g. MPEI furnished meter pedestal, at this time.
-The Operations Department schedules the construction work for the portion of the project to be installed by MPEI.
+Upon receipt of the signed contract, payment of all required fees, any required easement(s), and a copy of the building permit, the MPE Engineering Department will release the project to the Operations Department.
+You will be able to pick up the required equipment from the MPE Granby Warehouse, with the provided voucher.
+The Operations Department schedules the construction work for the portion of the project to be installed by MPE.

-14. When do I receive my temporary meter?
+14. When do I receive my temporary/permanent meter?

-After MPEI receives the contract, fees, a copy of the building permit, or a verbal/written “ok” from the County Building Department, MPEI’s construction is complete, and a release from the State Electrical Inspector, MPEI will connect the meter.
+After MPE receives the completed/signed required paperwork, fees, a copy of the building permit, MPE’s construction is complete, and a release from the State Electrical Inspector, MPE will connect the meter.

-18. Why can’t I get a refund on part of my line extension construction charges when a subsequent consumer connects onto the line?
+15. Why can't I get a refund on part of my line extension construction charges when a subsequent consumer connect onto the line?

-MPEI is a member-owned electric cooperative whose main objective is to provide power to our members in a safe and reliable manner at a reasonable and equitable cost.
-When a member requests power to be extended to his/her property, MPEI will implement a line extension under the applicable Tariffs approved by the MPEI Board of Directors.
-MPEI is not, however, in the business of negotiating the cost of a line extension between property owners within a neighborhood.
+MPE is a member-owned electric cooperative whose main objective is to provide power to our members in a safe and reliable manner at a reasonable and equitable cost.
+When a member requests power to be extended to his/her property, MPE will implement a line extension under the applicable Tariffs approved by the MPE Board of Directors.
+MPE is not, however, in the business of negotiating the cost of a line extension between property owners within a neighborhood.
 Should the property owners desire to work together to share the cost of extending a line, that negotiation should remain among those property owners.
-MPEI will simply extend power lines as contracted by those owners desiring electric service.
+MPE will simply extend power lines as contracted by those owners desiring electric service.
 Any members connecting to the line subsequently will pay the costs associated with connecting to the existing lines.

-19. Can I cross my neighbor’s property for electric service?
+16. Can I cross my neighbor's property for electric service ?

-After obtaining permission from your neighbor an easement will be needed.
-MPEI will prepare any easement documents and inform the customer of required landowner’s easements; the customer is responsible to obtain signatures from property owner(s) for all required easement(s) using MPEI documents.
+If MPE approves bringing your service across your neighbor’s property you will need to obtain permission from your neighbor and an easement will be needed.
+MPE will prepare any easement documents and inform the customer of required landowner’s easements; the customer is responsible to obtain signatures from property owner(s) for all required easement(s) using MPE documents.

-20. How close to a pad-mount transformer can I build my house, condominium, or other permanent building?
+17. How close to a pad-mount transformer can I build my house, condominium or other permanent building?

 Construction charges are based on the estimated labor and materials to complete the project, plus overheads.
 For projects with construction charges greater than $10,000, MPEI will reconcile the actual cost to complete the project compared to the quoted price.
 MPEI will refund overpayments in excess of $100 and invoice underpayments in excess of $500.

-Upon completion of MPEI work and if a refund is due as explained in 22., it takes a minimum of 30-days for all labor and material charges to clear MPEI’s accounting system and an additional 30-60 days depending on staff workload to reconcile the actual construction charge with contract payment and process the refund or invoice.
-MPEI will pay interest on the refund amount from the date payment was received until the refund check is prepared.
+Upon completion of MPE work and if a refund is due as explained in #20., it takes a minimum of 30-days for all labor and material charges to clear MPE’s accounting system and an additional 30-60 days depending on staff workload to reconcile the actual construction charge with contract payment and process the refund or invoice.
+MPE will pay interest on the refund amount from the date payment was received until the refund check is prepared.